If planning a trip from Delhi to Almora, read these useful travel tips & find out where to stay in Almora, what to see and more.

-Located on a hilltop, Mata Kesar Devi Temple offers a nearly 360-degree view of Almora and surrounding.
+Located on a hilltop, Mata Kesar Devi Temple offers a nearly 360-degree view of Almora and its surrounding.
 Spend a few hours meditating and soaking in the magnetic hill power or just relax in the area and appreciate the beautiful nature.

 Binsar Wildlife Sanctuary

-Another highlight, is, of course, Binsar Wildlife Sanctuary that is popular for its Zero Point.
-It is located around 25km from the Almora and costs 150 Rupees per person for Indians as entry fee.
+Another highlight, is, of course, Binsar Wildlife Sanctuary which is popular for its Zero Point.
+It is located around 25km from the Almora and costs 150 Rupees per person for Indians as an entry fee.
 A half-day trip to Binsar Wildlife century can be a fun solo or group activity.
 Remember, if you’re driving, you will have to pay for your car (motorbikes get free entry though!).

 On a fine day, you can catch glimpse of Himalayan peaks like Kedarnath Peak, Shivling, Trisul and Nanda Devi from Binsar’s Zero Point.
-The Zero Point is located 2km from the nearest parking inside the Binsar Wildlife Century.
+The Zero Point has located 2km from the nearest parking inside the Binsar Wildlife Century.

 Eat Local Delicacies

 Also, when in Almora, don’t miss the unusual combination of Pakora, Cholley, and Raita.
-It may sound like a completely weird combination of food ever, but it is will prove to be a treat.
+It may sound like completely weird combination of food ever, but it is will prove to be a treat.

 Also, try some local season fruits.